Optional backoffThe initial delay grows by this proportion after each failure.

 There is no default value.
 Setting a backoffMs activates the backoff

-retryPredicate to determine if a thrown error allows a retry.
-If retries
+Optional retryPredicate to determine if a thrown error allows a retry.
+If retries or

 after all errors.